yAudit/reports-website/reports/12-2022-Gro-Protocol.md

 Gro Protocol is a stablecoin yield aggregator.
 The protocol uses a Junior Tranche and a Senior Tranche design to maximize yield in the Junior Tranche while providing asset protection in the Senior Tranche.
 The tranches will hold a basket of ERC4626 tokens, where the choice of tokens and weighting between them can be set by the creator of the vault.
 The vault invests the assets using a collection of strategies, which can allocated the assets into different protocols.
 Unlike some yield aggregators, the protocol does not require the strategies to remain "number go up", so if losses are incurred by the Junior Tranche, the losses are distributed across the shareholders during the time of withdrawal.
 There is a keeper-triggered stop loss feature to provide a safeguard in the event of unexpected events.

 The contracts of the Gro Protocol [Repo](https://github.com/groLabs/GSquared-foundry) were reviewed over 14 days.
-The code was reviewed by 2 residents between December 19, 2022 and January 1, 2023.
+The code was reviewed by 2 auditors between December 19, 2022 and January 1, 2023.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was [commit f1831bdb353d4a0b3a8937087e1663f73b75e905](https://github.com/groLabs/GSquared-foundry/tree/f1831bdb353d4a0b3a8937087e1663f73b75e905) for the Gro Protocol repo.

 ## Scope